Conference Menu

 The path to molecular optimization in bio-organic and medicinal chemistry is being reshaped by advances in artificial intelligence, machine learning, and automation.
 This symposium will highlight adaptive, data-driven approaches that move beyond or complement traditional computational paradigms.
 Topics will include automation-ready or high-throughput experimental designs, candidate structure prioritization, active learning frameworks, generative models for molecule design, and AI-guided interpretation of complex chemical datasets.
 Presentations will explore challenges and solutions in navigating chemical space for functional molecular design, including those related to data curation and quality, algorithmic development, multi-fidelity data, and integration of human intuition.
 Case studies will highlight methods to accelerate bio-organic, synthetic, and medicinal chemistry workflows, from functional readouts (e.g., lead identification) to efficiency and reproducibility gains.
 Attendees will gain insight into the opportunities and limitations of these emerging technologies, and strategies for their effective integration into modern chemical research workflows.

-Making Binding and Potency Studies Trustworthy (BM/AN)
+Making Binding and Potency Studies Trustworthy (BM)

 Organizers